Andrey-Pivtorak/NestJS_prisma_SQLite/README.md

 ### Usage

 Download the project from the [repository](https://github.com/Andrey-Pivtorak/NestJS_prisma_SQLite.git) and open the project folder in the console.
-Run the command "npm install" in console.
+Run the command "npm install" in the console.
 Wait until all modules are installed.

 ```console
   git clone https://github.com/Andrey-Pivtorak/NestJS_prisma_SQLite.git